 Charles Lindbergh had a kitten, named Patsy, who is said to have accompanied on test flights of his new Ryan monoplane, the Spirit of St. Louis.
 After his New York - Paris flight, he was asked why he didn’t take Patsy with him to Paris.
 His answer: “It's too dangerous a journey to risk the cat's life.”

 Lindbergh was right, of course.
-Less than two weeks before his 33½ hour flight, two French aviators, Charles Nungesser and François Coli, attempted to cross the Atlantic from Paris to the USA in a Levasseur PL-8 biplane, L'Oiseau Blanc — The White Bird — but were lost.
+Less than two weeks before his 33½ hour flight, the French aviators Charles Nungesser and François Coli attempted to cross the Atlantic from Paris to the USA in a Levasseur PL-8 biplane, L'Oiseau Blanc — The White Bird — but disappeared.

 Four other well-known aviators had already lost their lives in pursuit of the Orteig Prize when Lindbergh and the Spirit of St. Louis took off from Roosevelt Field in New York City on his successful attempt in the early morning of Friday, May 20, 1927.

 Burdened by a heavy load of gasoline and hampered by a muddy, rain-soaked runway, “The Spirit” slowly gained speed as it made its 7:52 a.m. takeoff run, barely clearing telephone lines at the far end of the field.
 Over the next 33½ hours, Lindbergh and the Spirit of St. Louis skimmed over storm clouds at 3,000 metres, and over ocean wave tops at an altitude of only three metres.
 They fought icing, they flew blind through fog for several hours, and they navigated only by the stars (whenever they were visible) and by dead reckoning before landing at Le Bourget Airport in Paris at 10:22 p.m., Saturday, May 21.